-61. This section is presented in three parts.
-Firstly, the Committee's review on the toxicity of single mycotoxins.
-Secondly, the review of the available data on relative potencies for mycotoxin groups, and lastly, the review of the toxicity of common binary mixtures found in literature.
+67. This section is presented in three parts.
+Firstly, the Committee's review on the toxicity of individual mycotoxins.
+Secondly, the review of the available data on relative potencies for mycotoxin groups, and lastly, the review of the toxicity of common binary mixtures found in the literature.

-62. The Committee has previously reviewed the toxicity of single mycotoxins; especially in the diet of infants and children aged 0-12 months and 1-5 years, respectively (TOX/2017/30)12.
+68. The Committee has previously reviewed the toxicity of individual mycotoxins; especially in the diet of infants and children aged 0-12 months and 1-5 years, respectively (TOX/2017/30)12.
 Annex B of TOX/2020/4413, presented an overview of all mycotoxins previously covered in the scope of TOX/2017/30.
-The collated information includes; their associated mycotoxins, the species of fungus that produces them, their mode of action (MOA), key toxicological endpoints, as well as their recommended HBGVs as set by authoritative bodies such as EFSA, JECFA, SCF etc.
+The collated information includes: the reviewed mycotoxins, the species of fungus that produces them, their MOA, key toxicological endpoints.
+Also included are their recommended HBGVs as established by authoritative bodies such as EFSA, JECFA, SCF.